There are different ways to get Apache Sling running. You can either use Docker, download a distribution or build it from source.

 The simplest command to launch Sling is:

-This will start the latest Apache Sling distribution and mount the Sling directory to /tmp/sling on your machine.
+This will start the latest released version of Apache Sling distribution and mount the Sling directory to /tmp/sling on your machine.
 Make sure that your docker configuration allows this or change to a different directory.

-The other option is to download the latest released Apache Sling standalone application from our Downloads section.
-Once you have downloaded the application make sure that you have Java 8 or later installed and run Sling with:
+Another option is to download the latest released Apache Sling standalone feature archive and the Sling Feature Launcher from our Downloads section.
+Once you have downloaded them, unzip the Feature Launcher Archive and ensure that you have Java 8 or later installed.

-Starting the Sling application creates the Sling directory name sling in the same directory from where you started the above command.
+Starting the Sling application creates the Sling directory name launcher in the same directory from where you started the above command.

 The Sling directory contains a directory logs.
 This directory contains all the log files created by Sling.
 The main log file is called error.log.